Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

-With simulations of ideal periodic lattices with effective medium theory (i.e., low refractive indices due to the air-filled fraction of the spheres), we attribute the polarization modulation to the presence of Rayleigh anomalies or TE-polarized lattice modes at $\theta_i=\pm 20^\circ$.
-Experimentally, this angle coincides with increased absorption and diffraction and strong polarization modulation.
+The diffracted polarization also varies as a function of input angle for ordered and random structures.
+This can be explained by the presence of weak lattice modes, which retard light and depend on the light's incident input angle and polarization.
+With simulations of ideal periodic lattices with effective medium theory (i.e., low refractive indices due to the air-filled fraction of the spheres), we attribute the polarization modulation to the presence of Rayleigh anomalies or TE-polarized lattice modes at $\theta_i=\pm 20^\circ$ (See Supporting Information).
+The refractive index data from prior PANI characterization \cite{Brasse_2019} is used.
+Experimentally, this angle of strong polarization modulation also coincides with increased absorption and diffraction.
 The ${\rm S}_2$ Stokes measurements or the tilt of the azimuth of the polarization ellipse, varies significantly between RCP and LCP inputs [Fig. \ref{fig:NonnormalPower} (e-f)].
 To underline why the hollow-sphere structure is important: simulations do not show the presence of the Rayleigh anomaly with solid PS (with a higher refractive index) in similar lattice geometries.
 These results are consistent with prior experimental observations that lattices composed of PS spheres of similar dimensions do not significantly transform the diffracted light polarization like PANI-HS.

-When samples are ordered, the simulated resonances are narrow and located at an angle of incidence $\theta_i \approx \pm 15-20^\circ$ depending on the rotation of the sample.
-Experimentally, this TE mode is strongest in ordered PANI-HS samples and disappears as samples are more random, evident from the specular transmission and reflection measurements with a lock-amplifier (See Supporting information Measurements and Simulations, Fig. S7).
-Across different experimental batch samples, TM-polarized modes are inconsistently observed, and these variations could relate to the grain mesostructure, fiber nucleation statistics, or PANI doping.
-However, over many batches and over years in ambient conditions, the sample TE lattice mode $\theta_i \approx \pm 15-20^\circ$ remain strong and are consistent from batch to batch.
+When samples are ordered, the simulated resonances are narrow and located at an angle of incidence $\theta_i \approx \pm 15-20^\circ$.
+Strong TE modes are observed in ordered PANI-HS samples and disappear as samples are more random, evident from the specular transmission and reflection measurements with a lock-amplifier (See Supporting Information Measurements and Simulations, Fig. S7). {In contrast}, weak TM-polarized modes in the specular transmission and reflection vary in strength and occur at different incident angles across different experimental batch samples.
+These variations could relate to the {sensitivity of the TM modes to small variations in the sample, i.e., }grain mesostructure, fiber nucleation statistics, or PANI doping.
+However, over many batches and over years in ambient conditions, the sample TE lattice modes $\theta_i \approx \pm 15-20^\circ$ remain strong and consistent from batch to batch.
 The periodic modulations of ${\rm S}_2$ associated with the TE-polarized lattice modes occur with angular periods of $\sim 40^\circ$ and encode the incident state of polarization.